marichka-dobko/marichka-dobko/README.md

 <h3 align="center">Computer Vision researcher from Ukraine passionate in developing AI-powered products for medicine</h3>

-Learning Unreal Engine 5, and building projects with LLMs in my free time

 - 🫀 Cleerly - Data Science [May - Currently]